-4 credits GE category: Lab Science

-Prerequisite: BIO 201
+4 credits GE category: Lab Science Offered every fall and spring semester Activity/Personal Enrichment Prerequisite: BIO 201

 Continuation of structure and function of the human body.
 Topics include the endocrine, circulatory, respiratory, digestive, urinary, and reproductive systems.

 The Snared Unique Number (SUN) System helps you identify courses that will directly transfer among Arizona's community colleges and three public universities.
 Using the SUN System, you can easily search for and enroll in courses that offer direct equivalency at other Arizona colleges and universities.
 SUN courses have their own unique course number and prefix listed alongside each college's course number.
 Look for the SUN icon in this catalog or on the EAC web site or visit www.aztransfer.com/sun/ for more information.